Jesse James: After the Civil War

 At the end of the Civil War, Missouri remained deeply divided.
 The conflict split the population into three bitterly opposed factions: anti-slavery Unionists identified with the Republican Party; segregationist conservative Unionists identified with the Democratic Party; and pro-slavery, ex-Confederate secessionists, many of whom were also allied with the Democrats, especially in the southern part of the state.

 The Republican-dominated Reconstruction legislature passed a new state constitution that freed Missouri's slaves.
 It temporarily excluded former Confederates from voting, serving on juries, becoming corporate officers, or preaching from church pulpits.
 The atmosphere was volatile, with widespread clashes between individuals and between armed gangs of veterans from both sides of the war.

-Jesse recovered from his chest wound at his uncle's boardinghouse in Harlem, Missouri (north across the Missouri River from the City of Kansas's River Quay [changed to Kansas City in 1889]).
-He was tended to by his first cousin, Zerelda "Zee" Mimms, named after Jesse's mother.
-Jesse and his cousin began a nine-year courtship that culminated in their marriage.
+Jesse recovered from his chest wound at his uncle's boardinghouse in Harlem, Missouri (north across the Missouri River from the City of Kansas' River Quay [changed to Kansas City in 1889]).
+He was tended to by his step-cousin, Zerelda "Zee" Mimms, named after Jesse's mother.
+Jesse and his step-cousin began a nine-year courtship that culminated in their marriage.
 Meanwhile, his former commander Archie Clement kept his bushwhacker gang together and began to harass Republican authorities.

 These men were the likely culprits in the first daylight armed bank robbery in the United States during peacetime, the robbery of the Clay County Savings Association in the town of Liberty, Missouri, on February 13, 1866.
 The bank was owned by Republican former militia officers who had recently conducted the first Republican Party rally in Clay County's history.
 During the gang's escape from the town, an innocent bystander, 17-year-old George C. "Jolly" Wymore, a student at William Jewell College, was shot dead on the street.

 It remains unclear whether Jesse and Frank took part in the Clay County robbery.
 After the James brothers successfully conducted other robberies and became legendary, some observers retroactively credited them with being the leaders of the robbery.
 Others have argued that Jesse was at the time still bedridden with his wound and could not have participated.
 No evidence has been found that connects either brother to the crime or that conclusively rules them out.
 On June 13, 1866, in Jackson County, Missouri, the gang freed two jailed members of Quantrill's gang, killing the jailer in the effort.
 Historians believe that the James brothers were involved in this crime.

 Local violence continued to increase in the state; Governor Thomas Clement Fletcher had recently ordered a company of militia into Johnson County to suppress guerrilla activity.
 Archie Clement continued his career of crime and harassment of the Republican government, to the extent of occupying the town of Lexington, Missouri, on election day in 1866.
 Shortly afterward, the state militia shot Clement dead.
 James wrote about this death with bitterness a decade later.